RankingsPublished Mar 10, 20268 min read

 Key Findings

-• The fastest routes aren’t the highest-paying: LPN and surgical tech get you working in about a year, but they cap at about $72–$79k in NYC.
-If long-run earnings matter more than speed, the two-year clinical programs dominate.
+• Speed and pay pull in opposite directions: LPN and surgical tech get you working in about a year, but they cap around $72–$79k in NYC.
+If you can afford the extra year of school, the two-year clinical programs pull dramatically ahead over time.

-• Radiation therapist tops the list at $143k: The highest-paid career on this page is reachable with an associate degree plus certification.
-The tradeoff: it is a specialized oncology path with fewer training seats than broader imaging roles like radiologic tech.
+• The $143k path has a catch: Radiation therapist is the highest-paid career on this page, reachable with an associate degree plus certification.
+But it’s a specialized oncology path with fewer training seats than broader imaging roles like radiologic tech—getting in is the hard part.

 Nine health care careers you can start with two years of training or less, ranked by total earnings over 20 years using NYC metro wages.